Syrian military extends southwest assault, thousands displaced

 Russia also said on Monday it had helped the army repel an insurgent attack in the southwest, killing 70 rebel fighters.
 Syrian state media reported that rebels shelled the nearby city of Sweida.

-Reporting by Angus McDowall and Lisa Barrington in Beirut and Suleiman al-Khalidi in Amman; Additional reporting by Maria Kiselyova in Moscow; editing by Andrew Roche
+Reporting by Angus McDowall and Lisa Barrington in Beirut and Suleiman al-Khalidi in Amman; Additional reporting by Maria Kiselyova in Moscow and Tom Miles in Geneva; Editing by Matthew Mpoke Bigg